shpark76/docker-demo/README.md

 # docker-demo
-A Docker - composer example that provides a Django, Flask, Java, Redis, Elasticsearch, MySQL and Mongo container
+A Docker - composer example that provides a Django, Flask, Java, Redis, Elasticsearch, MySQL, Postgres, and Mongo container

 # How to use a docker and composer
 ---